WordPress/gutenberg/packages/components/src/range-control/README.md

 **Don’t**
 Sliders should provide the full range of choices available for the user to select from (e.g., don’t disable only part of a range slider).

-#### Types

-##### Continuous sliders

-Continuous sliders allow users to select a value along a subjective range.
-They do not display the selected numeric value.
-Use them when displaying/editing the numeric value is not important, like volume.

-##### Discrete sliders

-Discrete sliders can be adjusted to a specific value by referencing its value entry field.
-Use them when it’s important to display/edit the numeric value, like text size.

-Possible selections may be organized through the use of tick marks, which a slider thumb will snap to (or to which an input will round up or down).

 ## Development guidelines